 NOTE FROM THE EDITOR

 Dear Friends, Colleagues and Otter Enthusiasts!

-I am very thankful to Victor Camp who provided us for the fifth time with an updated version of his bibliography on Lontra canadensis that currently contains more than 900 references.
-Thank you so much for efforts Victor!
+I am very thankful to Victor Camp who has provided us with the sixth update of this extensive updated version of his bibliography on Lontra canadensis that contains more than 900 references.